Simple Homemade Lavender Syrup

 Want to save this recipe to Pinterest for later?
 Pin it now to your Pinterest board!

-Make your drink a little sweeter with lavender flavored simple syrup.
+Make your drink sweet and floral with lavender flavored simple syrup.

 • ¾ cup water